krishyadav-lab/Practical-1---DAIOT/README.md

 Part 2: Raspberry Pi Setup
-1. Prepare Raspberry Pi:
-o Insert the microSD card into the Raspberry Pi. o Connect the monitor, keyboard, and mouse. o Power up the Raspberry Pi and complete the initial setup.
+~ Insert the microSD card into the Raspberry Pi.
+~Connect the monitor, keyboard, and mouse.
+~ Power up the Raspberry Pi and complete the initial setup.
-2. Install Python Serial Library: o Open a terminal window on the Raspberry Pi. o Install the pyserial library with: bash
+~.
+Install Python Serial Library:
+~ Open a terminal window on the Raspberry Pi.
+~ Install the pyserial library with: bash

 Lab Manual IOT &amp; DA